elan-ev/studip-opencast-plugin/INSTALL.md

 ## Configure Opencast

-Refer to the Opencast documentation for instructions on how to configure your version of the Opencast system (f.e. https://docs.opencast.org/r/14.x/admin/#modules/ltimodule)
+Refer to the [Opencast documentation](https://docs.opencast.org) for instructions on how to configure your version of the Opencast system.

 Normally this boils down to the following two changes / additions in the config files: